The Bobby Smith Show: American Creed Addition

 “Thank you so much for telling me your gals American Creed.
 And that is all the time we have today.
 Gooood night from The Bobby Smith Show!”

-Hazen Middle School
+Hazen Middle School Hazen Middle School

 Seventh Grade English

-More responses about "ancestry" and "change"
+More responses from "ancestry" and "change"